SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Method: SmoothGNN

 \subsection{Smoothing-aware Spectral GNN}

-As stated in Theorem \ref{thm:spetral}, the augmented propagation matrix after $t$ hops of propagation can be represented as $\vect{b}^t=\sum_{t=0}^T\tilde{\vect{\theta}}_t\vect{L}^t\vect{u}\vect{v}$, demonstrating the capability of the graph spectral space to reveal underlying node properties for NAD.
+As stated in Theorem \ref{thm:thm2-spetral}, the column vector of augmented propagation matrix after $t$ hops of propagation can be represented as $\vect{b}^t=\sum_{t=0}^T\tilde{\vect{\theta}}_t\vect{L}^t\vect{u}\vect{v}$, demonstrating the capability of the graph spectral space to reveal underlying node properties for NAD.
 This motivates our design of a spectral GNN to learn node representations.
-Considering $(T+1)$ augmented propagation matrices, it is essential to design a spectral GNN that captures information from all $(T+1)$ hops of propagation.
-Therefore, employing a polynomial combination of graph spectral filters as the graph convolution operation filter can be a natural choice.
+Based on the theoretical analysis, employing a polynomial combination of graph spectral filters as the graph convolution operation can be a natural choice.
 To maintain the simplicity of our framework, we leverage $T$-th order polynomial of graph Laplacian as the backbone filter.
-Specifically, let $g(\vect{L}, \vect{X})_T$ denote the graph convolution operation, we have:
+Specifically, let $g(\vect{X})_T$ be the graph convolution operation, we have:

 Similar to SLC, we consider $\tilde{\vect{X}}_t$ as node features after $t$-th feature transformation for each graph convolution operation.
-Subsequently, we employ an MLP to fuse the spectral node representations obtained from each propagation hop to generate the final node representations.
-The representation of the $i$-th node can be expressed as follows:
+Subsequently, we employ an MLP to fuse the spectral node representations obtained from each propagation hop to generate final node representations.
+The representation of $i$-th node can be expressed as:

-Note that we utilize shared weights in SLC and SSGNN.
+Note that we utilize shared weights in SLC and SSGNN, so that the learnable weights can be influenced by both components simultaneously, which makes the assistance of feature reconstruction for SMeasure in Section \ref{subsec:loss} more effective.
 By incorporating these two components, our framework can capture information from both spectral space and smoothing patterns.

-In addition, as discussed in \ref{subsec:analysis}, the coefficients of the final representations guided by spectral energy enable the framework to effectively represent different dimensions of spectral space.
-To achieve this, we further introduce SC in Section \ref{subsec:dirichletcoef}.
+In addition, as discussed in Section \ref{subsec:analysis}, combining ISP and NSP will enable the framework to effectively distinguish anomalous nodes and normal nodes.
+Hence, we utilize NSP as the coefficients for SLC and SSGNN components to achieve this goal.
+The details of SC will be further introduced in Section \ref{subsec:dirichletcoef}.